Algorithmic Stability of Heavy-Tailed Stochastic Gradient Descent on Least Squares

-For the estimation of the trained networks' tail indices, we used the multivariate estimator proposed in \cite[Corollary 2.4]{mohammadi2015estimating}, which is previously used in various related neural network research \cite{simsekli2020hausdorff,gurbuzbalaban2020heavy,zhou2020towards,barsbey2021heavy}.
+For the estimation of the trained networks' tail indices, we used the multivariate estimator proposed in \cite[Corollary 2.4]{mohammadi2015estimating}\footnote{We note that this estimator has been shown to be consistent; yet, we do not have an non-asymptotic understanding of the esimates \citep{mohammadi2015estimating}.}, which is previously used in various related neural network research \citep{simsekli2020hausdorff,gurbuzbalaban2020heavy,zhou2020towards,barsbey2021heavy}.
 Since this estimator assumes a stable distribution, after convergence we obtained $1000$ iterations of SGD and computed the average to be used in this estimation, based on the generalized central limit theorem \cite[Corollary 11]{gurbuzbalaban2020heavy}, which demonstrated that the ergodic averages of heavy-tailed SGD iterates converge to a multivariate stable distribution.
 Before estimating the parameters, we centered the parameters with median values.
-Each layer's tail-index estimation was conducted separately, which were in turn averaged to produce a single tail-index for every model, as in \cite{barsbey2021heavy}.
+Each layer's tail-index estimation was conducted separately, which were in turn averaged to produce a single tail-index for every model, as in \citet{barsbey2021heavy}.
 See the Appendix for further details.

-Previous literature demonstrated that (i) training neural networks with larger $\eta/b$ values lead to heavy-tailed parameters \cite{gurbuzbalaban2020heavy} and (ii) networks with heavier-tailed parameters are more likely to generalize \cite{simsekli2020hausdorff, barsbey2021heavy}.
+Previous literature demonstrated that (i) training neural networks with larger $\eta/b$ values lead to heavy-tailed parameters \citep{gurbuzbalaban2020heavy} and (ii) networks with heavier-tailed parameters are more likely to generalize \citet{simsekli2020hausdorff, barsbey2021heavy}.
 Here, Figure~\ref{fig:mnist_cifar10_cifar100} demonstrates that networks with highest $\alpha$ (light-tails) consistently perform worst in terms of generalization and the performance improves as the $\alpha$ decreases until some \emph{threshold}.
-This outcome is in line with the predictions of our theoretical results, which suggest a `V-shaped' behavior for the relation between generalization and $\alpha$, as opposed to \cite{simsekli2020hausdorff, barsbey2021heavy}.
+This outcome is in line with the predictions of our theoretical results, which suggest a `V-shaped' behavior for the relation between generalization and $\alpha$, as opposed to \citet{simsekli2020hausdorff, barsbey2021heavy}.
 As a final remark, here the values of $\alpha$ are larger compared with the synthetic experiments; however, we shall emphasize that such values for $\alpha$ still indicate strong heavy tails.